bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 42.[Formik](https://www.npmjs.com/package/formik)

 Formik is a popular open-source form library for React and React Native.
-It’s easy to use, declarative, and adaptive.
+It's easy to use, declarative, and adaptive.

 43.[Multer](https://www.npmjs.com/package/multer)